 Ichishkiin/Sahaptin: Language documentation of Yakama natural and cultural resources

-We are moving in to year 2 of this Yakama Ichiishkiin documentation project.
+The Yakama Ichiishkiin documentation project continued in 2014 with its work of documenting the knowledge of Yakama elders.
 The importance of Yakama natural and cultural resources, and all that their Yakama names represent, is expanded upon and reinforced in the Yakama language by elders through recollections, stories, songs and ceremonies.
 The project documents the knowledge of the elders in their own language.
 It is a collaboration between the Yakama Nation Division of Natural Resources and NILI.
 We are recording elders speaking to the broad themes of places and cultural and natural resource management and preservation within the Yakama Nation; transcribing, and translating these recordings, and at the end of the project we will have produced a digital and paper catalogue of Yakama natural resources, including places, plants, animals, fish, birds, and insects significant to Yakamas.
 This work will support and strengthen natural and cultural resource management and add to efforts to teach and preserve Ichishkiin.

 The Tolowa Athabaskan Lexicon and Text Collection Project: Recording the Last Speakers of the Tolowa Dee-ni’ Language